 - -

-- over 1000 victories in superior court
+- Over 1000 victories in Superior Court

-- Probate, Wills, Powers of Attorney & Trusts, Leaving a Legacy Conference, Kent, Washington
+- Probate, Wills, Powers of Attorney & Trusts, Leaving a Legacy Conference, New Beginnings Christian Fellowship Church, Kent, Washington

 - A+ Rating Accredited Business